 Forty percent of the AIC membership is concentrated in the Northeast.
 However, AIC has chosen to offer events in a number of locations.
-Workshops were offered in 20 different states in 2002-2005.
-Not surprisingly, workshops held in the areas where members are concentrated get higher response rates.
+Workshops have been offered in 31 different states since 2002.
+Not surprisingly, workshops held in the areas where members are concentrated tend to get higher response rates.
 Scholarships are offered through FAIC to help offset travel and registration costs.